Quisui/buckhill-challenge/README.md

 7) change .env file APP_env = testing
 8) clear cache
 9) php artisan test
 10) change .env file App_env = local && composer dump-autoload
+11) php artisan l5-swagger:generate
-11) clear cache
+12) clear cache
-12) now you can consume the api
+13) now you can consume the api
 # Docker file

 I've build a docker file that will contain all the app, as well a set of automated instructions for the docker compose file: